Ecotrust/madrona/docs/sidebar.rst

 This example would create two tabs, one named "Information" and the other "Report".
 A list above references div tags with appropriate anchor links to form navigational elements.
-The MarineMap client modules will parse this markup and javascript event listeners to manage user interaction.
+The Madrona client modules will parse this markup and javascript event listeners to manage user interaction.
 This will only work if the markup is correct and the container div has a ``tabs`` class.